edgedb/easy-edgedb/chapter3/index.md

 ## Capturing a select expression

 With these countries added, we are now ready to insert Dracula.
-First we will change `places_visited` in `Person` from `City` to `Place` so that it can include many things: the `City` types London and Bistritz, the `Country` type Hungary, and any other types we decide to add later that will extend `Place`.

 We only know that Dracula has been in Romania, so his `places_visited` will be pretty easy: just select all the `Place` types and filter on `.name = 'Romania '`.
 When doing this, we put the `select` inside `()` brackets (parentheses).
 The parentheses are used to capture the result of the `select` query.
 In other words, the parentheses delimit (set the boundaries for) the `select` query which is then assigned to `places_visited`.